jtr13/1201/Syllabus.md

 Note that not all homework questions are graded so be sure to check all of your work against the posted solutions.
 (In short, a 20/20 doesn't necessarily mean that everything is right.)

+**Problem set due dates for both classes are: Feb 6, Feb 13, Mar 4, Mar 13, Apr 3, Apr 22, May 1**

 **All problem sets count; in other words, no problem set grades are dropped.**

 ## R